NARRATIVE DESIGN BLOG

 Writing Made Me a Better Writer

-That’s right—this is the kind of groundbreaking news you come here for.
+This is the kind of groundbreaking news you come here for.
 In total, including what I cut, I probably wrote around 250k words for this draft.
 That’s a ton of words.
 And when I went back to edit, it was entirely clear which words were close to the 30k mark and which were close to the 250k mark.

 “The best way to learn is by doing” is a tired saying, but that doesn’t mean it’s wrong.